factn/resilience-landing-page/src/pages/blog/2020-04-15-welcome-to-mutualaid-world.md

 templateKey: blog-post
 title: Welcome to MutualAid.world
 date: 2020-04-09T03:00:17.597Z
-description: An introduction from one of our founders, Simon Mount.
+description: An introduction from one of our founders, Simon Mont.
 featuredpost: true
 featuredimage: /img/image.png
 tags: